-Duolingo came on the scene in 2011 operating as a teach and translate language learning app.
-It has since transformed into a $700+ million business, and become the first EdTech app to top $140 Million in annual revenue.
+Duolingo came on the scene in 2011, operating as a teach-and-translate language learning app.
+It has since transformed into a $700+ million business and become the first EdTech app to top $140 Million in annual revenue.

-2021 is a good time to be investing in EdTech app development.
+Now is a good time to be investing in EdTech app development.
 Research shows that the impact of COVID-19 has led to a 335% increase in revenue — but few entrepreneurs know what it takes to build a competitive EdTech platform.

-What The DuoLingo App Does
+What The Duolingo App Does

 These trending technologies play a critical role in everything the Duolingo app does.
-Equally as impressive, is the machine learning technology embedded in the app, which allows it to also learn from its users while teaching them.
+Equally as impressive is the machine learning technology embedded in the app, which allows it to also learn from its users while teaching them.

-The language and logistics behind the Duolingo app provide an interactive experience to its users where they can translate words, phrases, and sentences to their chosen language of learning, from their native tongue.
+The language and logistics behind the Duolingo app provide an interactive experience to its users where they can translate words, phrases, and sentences to their chosen language of learning from their native tongue.

 Can You Build an App Like Duolingo?